elliottsam/vault-config/README.md

 - Use HCL to make configuration more readable
 - Ability to Encrypt/Decrypt configuration files

-Vault configuration for this tool will be with the same environment variable as the main Vault tool
+Vault configuration for this tool will use the following environment variables
+- VC_VAULT_ADDR - Address of Vault server to update
+- VC_VAULT_TOKEN - Token for authentication to Vault
+- VC_VAULT_SKIP_VERIFY - (Optional) Ignore SSL cert errors

+The default Vault variables can also be configured and will be used for getting secret information from an existing Vault server, see template section for more information

 ### Resources
 #### Secret